IBM/aspera-cli/docs/README.erb.md

   > **Note:** Here we simply select `/`, but any folder can be selected in the access key storage.

-- Let's designate a user by its id:
+- Let's designate a user by its ID:

   ```bash
   my_user_id=777
   ```

   > **Note:** This is an arbitrary identifier, typically managed by the web application.
-  > Not related to Linux user ids or anything else.
+  > Not related to Linux user IDs or anything else.

 - Grant this user access to the selected folder: